 Beyond technical performance of 5G systems and networks, viable business models are a key prerequisite for their adoption in professional content production.
 These business models can only be developed in collaboration between key stakeholders.
-During the project several different areas have been studied that are relevant for a business analysis.
+In the course of the project several different areas have been studied that are relevant for a business analysis.
 Some of the main findings are presented below.